Fed03/functional-programming-talk-giuneco/fragments/pure-func.md

 +++
 The foundations of FP are the so called @color[#4487f2](pure) functions.
 <br><br><br>
-A function is @color[#4487f2](pure) if it follows some policies that relates them closely to the concept of math functions.
+A function is @color[#4487f2](pure) if it follows some policies that relates it closely to the concept of math functions.
 +++
 @snap[north-west]
 @color[#4487f2](Pure) Function Policies